IBM/ibmi-bob/docs/prepare-the-project/convert-source-code.md

 ---

 Now you have converted the source files into an IFS directory.
 Make sure put them in a Bob project after conversion.
 You will need some special files to enable Bob.
 This is fully described in [Project metadata](project-metadata) and [Create a New Project](prepare-the-project/create-a-new-project).

+If you are concerned about national characters or supporting multiple EBCDIC encodings in the same project see [Encoding source files](prepare-the-project/encoding-source-code)